 CARS provides a variety of services to help adults with mental illness achieve the greatest possible independence and quality of life by assessing individual needs and facilitating access to appropriate community services and supports.
 Individuals can receive referrals to a variety of services, including:

 ► Targeted Case Management;

 ► Community Support Programs;

-For guidance on how to access SAIL services for yourself or someone else, you may call (414) 257-8095, or a qualified mental health professional may also refer an eligible individual by completing the SAIL referral form
+Call (414) 257-8095 for guidance on accessing Mental Health services for yourself or someone else.
+Qualified mental health professionals may also refer an eligible individual by completing the SAIL referral form

 , available in the Forms section